How to notify the AA when someone dies

 • Personal cover – follows the member, covering them in any vehicle.
 This type is linked to the individual and cannot be transferred to another person.

 • Vehicle-based cover – attached to a specific vehicle.
-This type can, in principle, transfer with the vehicle if the car is passed to a surviving family member.
+This can, in principle, transfer with the vehicle if the car is passed to a surviving family member.
 Confirm the specifics with the AA when you call.

 Joint and family membership.
-If the deceased held a Joint membership (covering two people at the same address) or a Family membership (up to four people), the cover for the surviving members does not automatically end.
+If the deceased held a Joint membership (covering two people at the same address) or a Family membership (up to four people), cover for the surviving members does not automatically end.
 Contact the AA to restructure the membership in the surviving member’s name.
 The premium may be recalculated.
 If the deceased was the lead member, the AA will advise on how to transfer the primary account holder.

 Don’t cancel the direct debit before contacting the AA.
 Cancel the direct debit through the bank only after the AA has confirmed the membership has been formally closed.
 Cancelling the direct debit first can complicate the refund process.